Home

 Writer's Style Guide

 A writer's style guide answers many of the pesky questions that plague all but the most astute grammarians among us.
-Having perfect grammar will not create a powerful piece of writing any more than having sweet
+Having perfect grammar will not create a powerful piece of writing any more than having sweet breath guarantees you will win a popularity contest.
+But bad grammar, like bad breath, is a big detractor.

 This writer's style guide focuses on the errors I find most often in my work as an editor and in my recreational reading.
 If you recognize some of these points as areas of difficulty for you, I recommend you use the find feature on your word processor to check your work.

 For example, if you are uncertain about your use of the word only, print out the only section of this page (or the whole page if your printer doesn't do sections).
-Then open your manuscript, under Edit, go to Find, and enter the word only.
+Then open your manuscript, under Edit, go to Find and enter the word only.
 Every time you click the Return button you will find another use of only.
 Check your use against the explanation from this page.

 Even the best writer's style guide has gaps.
 This one is certainly not complete.
 If you do not find the answer to your problem on this page, use the form at the end the page to submit your grammar or punctuation question.
 This is a free service offered in the interest of raising the standard of written English.